rsususco/zoopaz-radio/README.md

 Todo
 ====

+* Look for multiple types of cover art - not just cover.jpg.
 * Boolean search operators.
 Current development.
 * Browser history.
 * Manage music from web.
 * Manage configuration from web.
+(Basic install is now web based.)
 * Radio are you still listening?
 Would stop play after X amount of time.